poethan/AlphaMWE/README.md

 Dr. Dexmont Pena, Email: dexmont.pena2(at)mail.dcu.ie / dexmont(at)gmail.com
 Miss.
 Sheila (coming)

+# Acknowledgment
+We are grateful to the continuous support from Roise McGagh, Paolo Bolzoni, Lorin Sweeney, Eoin Treacy and Yi Lu on the corpus.

 # news:
 AlphaMWE was presented in MWE-LEX@COLING2020 on December 13th.
 Tereska and Sonia were present together with Lifeng during the Online QA session.
 We thank the co-chairs/orgnizers, and got good feedback from audiences.